tserrante/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A project from "The Odin Project"
+A simple Etch-a-Sketch project assignment for "The Odin Project"